sdgis-edu-tud/fair-data-publication-groupb/README.md

 Urban Stream Restoration: building a more resilient urban environmental system - Case of Poznań, Poland.

 ## 1.2 Dataset description
+The research project was carried out as part of the MSc Urbanism elective course *Applied Spatial Analytics for Sustainable Urban Development* (ARFW0501) at TU Delft.
+This course is based on the ReBioClim project, an initiative funded by the Interreg Central Europe Program.
+ReBioClim aims to revitalize small urban streams across European cities to promote biodiversity, address the impacts of climate change, and enhance urban quality of life.
+The project focuses on stream restoration efforts in four Central European cities: Dresden, Jablonec nad Nisou, Poznań, and Senica.The dataset used in this study is based on the case of **Poznań**.
+Additional details about the ReBioClim project can be accessed [here](https://www.interreg-central.eu/projects/rebioclim/)

 In this course, we explored urban stream restoration in Poznań, Poland, using two primary methodological approaches: Multi-Criteria Decision Analysis (MCDA) and Typology Construction.
 For each method, we identified relevant objectives and formulated research questions tailored to the respective analytical framework.
+This dataset contains quantitative spatial data on biodiversity, quality of life, and climate adaptation metrics for Poznań, organised in a 500m gri hezagonal grid system.

-Additional details about the project can be accessed [here](https://...).
+Additional details about the project can be accessed

 ## 1.3 Author Information
 A. Principal Investigators